zarkle/django-imager/README.md

 <!-- Use this are to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an examples:

 01-01-2001 4:59pm - Application now has a fully-functional express server, with GET and POST routes for the book resource.-->
-- 5/10 - Ansible Deployment
+- 5/11 - Ansible Deployment
+- 5/10 - Add functionality to edit photos, edit albums, and edit profile
 - 5/9 - Tests and Sass
 - 5/8 - Refactor views to class-based views and make forms for add photo and add album
 - 5/3 - Deploy on AWS